COVID-19: Deprivation of Liberty Safeguards

 - If the person has made a valid and applicable advance decision to refuse the specific treatment in question then relevant treatment, including for COVID-19, cannot be provided.

-- If the person has a donee appointed under a personal welfare LPA or a court appointed deputy with a specific authority in relation to the proposed treatment, who is refusing consent to that treatment, then that treatment cannot be provided.
+- If the person has a donee appointed under a personal welfare Lasting Power of Attorney or a court appointed deputy with a specific authority in relation to the proposed treatment, who is refusing consent to that treatment, then that treatment cannot be provided.
 If carers are not in agreement with the attorney’s or deputy’s determination of the person’s best interests, then, unless the dispute cannot be resolved through other means, consideration should be given to an application to the Court of Protection.

 So what if the person is deemed to be deprived of their liberty?